 - The buffer that the stalled kernel tries to read or write.

 - The port of the stalled kernel that tries to read or write the buffer.

 - The source that is holding the lock of the buffer.

 - Related Stall

 - Other stalls that can cause a stall.
-Tip: The items in blue can be cross-probed with other views.
+Tip: The items in green can be cross-probed with other views.

-the stall are shown.
+shown.
 Non-related signals are hidden.
-Exploring the trace is
+Exploring the trace is easier when the

 - Trace view can be used to view the lock stall in timeline.
 For a specific lock stall, it can be seen when the write lock and read lock are allocated.
 From the position of the stall and events before and after the stall, the reason for the stall can be analyzed.
 For example, if write lock has already been allocated and the lock type is Read, then it indicates that the buffer has not been released by the producer.
 The consumer is waiting for it to be readable.
 The producer can be found in the Lock Holder.